gentee/eonza-docs/en/docs/installation-on-vps-hosting.md

 }
 ```

-Specify the port that Eonza uses in the **proxy_pass** parameter.
+These settings instruct nginx to listen on all ports from 4001 to 4100 and redirect requests to the appropriate ports 5001-5100 to localhost.
+It should be noted that older versions of nginx do not support *listen 4001-4100 ssl* entry.
+In this case, update nginx to the latest stable version or create separate partitions for multiple ports.
 Save the configuration file and restart nginx (*service nginx restart*).
-Enter *https://my-eonza-domain.org:5040* in your browser and if everything has been configured correctly, you will see the login page of Eonza program.
+Enter *https://my-eonza-domain.org:4001* in your browser and if everything has been configured correctly, you will see the login page of Eonza program.